GENGA II: GPU planetary N-body simulations with non-Newtonian forces and high number of particles: Performance

 The top panel of Figure \ref{fig:Time} shows the time for 1000 time steps as a function of the number of bodies for different GPUs.
-Since the Tesla GPUs support fast double precision calculations, they are significantly faster for high-N simulations.
-For low N, the RTX 3090 card can benefit from more CUDA cores and a high clock speed of close to 2 GHz.
+Since the Tesla GPUs support fast double-precision calculations, they are significantly faster for high-$N$ simulations.
+For low-$N$, the RTX 3090 card can benefit from more CUDA cores and a high clock speed of close to 2 GHz.
 The AMD GPUs show a good performance for large simulations, but they suffer from much more kernel overhead time than the NVIDIA GPUs for small simulations.
 The bottom panel of Figure \ref{fig:Time} shows the performance of the most important kernels, measured on the RTX 3090 GPU.
 For low N, the FG (Kepler drift) kernel dominates the execution time, and also the total kernel overhead time and data transfer is important.
-For an intermediate number of bodies (256 $<$ N $<$ 4096), the Bulirsch-Stoer integration dominates the full integration, while for high N (N $>$ 4096), the kick operation takes up most of the time.
-This result demonstrates clearly how important it is that the code can use different kernel optimizations, depending on the number of bodies.
-Note that the performance of the code also depends on the initial conditions, and especially how many close encounters occur.
+For an intermediate number of bodies (256 $<$ $N$ $<$ 4096), the Bulirsch-Stoer integration dominates the full integration, while for high $N$ ($>$ 4096), the kick operation takes up most of the time.
+This result demonstrates clearly how the code can use different kernel optimizations, depending on the number of bodies.
+Note that the performance of the code also depends on the initial conditions, and especially how many close-encounters occur.